Jonathan Thompson (lawyer)

-Jonathan Thompson (December 22, 1782 – August 26, 1823) was a lawyer and land speculator of the Natchez District in Mississippi, United States, active during the territorial and early statehood period.
-He traveled to Mississippi Territory with Aaron Burr in 1806 in the flotilla now associated with the Burr conspiracy.
-He is best remembered today for his ownership of what are now historic antebellum mansions, for helping his client Harman Blennerhassett attempt to obtain repayment from Aaron Burr and Andrew Jackson for expenditures made during the Burr expedition (Thompson tried to extort Jackson, Jackson allegedly threatened to hang Thompson), and for dying with his family in the 1823 Natchez yellow fever outbreak.
+Jonathan Thompson (December 22, 1782 – August 26, 1823) was an American lawyer and land speculator of the Natchez District in Mississippi, United States, active during the territorial and early statehood period.
+Originally from Massachusetts, he reportedly traveled to Mississippi Territory with Aaron Burr in 1806 in the flotilla now associated with the Burr conspiracy.
+He is best remembered today for his ownership of what are now historic antebellum mansions; for helping his client Harman Blennerhassett attempt to obtain repayment from Aaron Burr and Andrew Jackson for expenditures made during the Burr expedition (Thompson allegedly tried to extort Jackson, Jackson allegedly threatened to hang Thompson); and for dying with his family in the 1823 yellow fever outbreak in Natchez.
 Winthrop Sargent, the first governor of Mississippi Territory, was his brother-in-law.

-Biography
+Surviving records of his indebted estate have been used by researchers studying the financial systems of the early years of the Cotton Kingdom U.S. South and the impact of the Panic of 1819 on the planter class.

+Early career

-Thompson is believed to have been born in Massachusetts in 1782 to Betty and Thaddeus Thompson.
-Thompson traveled to Mississippi in the winter of 1806–07, in company with Aaron Burr as part of what is known as the Burr expedition.
+Thompson is believed to have been born in 1782 in Massachusetts to Betty and Thaddeus Thompson.
+Thompson traveled to the Mississippi Territory in the winter of 1806–07, in company with Aaron Burr, as part of what is known as the Burr expedition.

 He worked as a lawyer and one of his clients was Winthrop Sargent, first governor of Mississippi Territory.

 Spanish grants were confirmed to him in Concordia Parish, Louisiana, one on the site of present-day Ferriday.

+His first local real estate transaction in the Natchez District was a deal with John S. Miller in 1808.

+Pursuit of Andrew Jackson for debts

-In 1812 he wrote to Andrew Jackson, in his capacity as attorney for Harman Blennerhassett, who was in "financial distress" and "attempted to extort the funds Burr and Alston allegedly owed him by threatening to publish documents in his hands."
-One of the blackmail targets was Jackson.
+In 1812, in his capacity as attorney for Harman Blennerhassett, who was in "financial distress," Jonathan Thompson wrote to future U.S. president Andrew Jackson and "attempted to extort the funds that Aaron Burr and Alston allegedly owed him, by threatening to publish documents in his hands".